mozilla/version-control-tools/docs/hgmozilla/workflows.rst

 --------

-Mercurial branches (not to be confused with generic *DAG branches*) are a more heavyweight label that can be applies to changesets.
+Mercurial branches (not to be confused with generic *DAG branches*) are a more heavyweight label that can be applied to changesets.
 Unlike bookmarks whose labels move as changesets are committed, branches are stored inside the changeset itself and are permanent.